bad-ants-fleet/crnsimulator/README.md

 # crnsimulator

-The CRNsimulator translates a chemical recation network (CRN) into a set of ordinary differential equations, (ODEs), writes these equations into a new Python library file and then integrates the ODE system.
+The `crnsimulator` translates a chemical recation network (CRN) into a set of ordinary differential equations, (ODEs), writes these equations into a new Python library file and then integrates the ODE system.